-After the successful feast the Beijing Olympics in 2008, there is a sports trend around China, whether in big cities or rural area.
+After the successful feast of the Beijing Olympics in 2008, there is a sports trend around China, whether in big cities or rural areas.
 Therefore the competition among sports goods marketers has been fiercer and fiercer.

 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 According to Statista, the revenue in the Sports Equipment segment in China is up to US$31,458m in 2020.
 The market is expected to grow annually by 5.9% (CAGR 2020-2023).
 In global comparison, most sporting revenue is generated in China (US$31,458m in 2020).

 Over the five-year period, the main factors driving industry performance have been higher consumption in China, large sporting events hosted by China, people’s increasing pursuit for healthier lifestyles and the country’s active involvement in international trade within the World Trade Organization (WTO) framework.

 The Obstacle for Foreign Marketers to Sell Sporting Goods in China